DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

     * strong multi-factor auth on domain registrar site
     * setup auto-renew and double check payment methods a week before the renewal data
 * **Homograph Attack**
   * type of cyberattack where malicious actors create fake website URLs that closely resemble legitimate ones (Phony international domain names (IDN)) by using visually similar characters from different alphabets.
-This deception aims to trick users into visiting the fake site, potentially leading to credential theft, malware installation, or other malicious activities.
+  * deception aims to trick users into visiting the fake site, potentially leading to credential theft, malware installation, or other malicious activities.
   * example could include Cyrillic characters that, when resolved, direct you to a different site
   * Full discussion on this [type of attack](http://blog.malwarebytes.com/101/2017/10/out-of-character-homograph-attacks-explained)
   * Examples: